- The type of stroke.

 The National Stroke Association suggests following the “FAST” guideline below if you suspect that you or someone in your care may be having a stroke.

 ARMS: Ask the person to raise both arms.
 Does one arm drift downward?

 SPEECH: Ask the person to repeat a simple sentence.
 Does the speech sound slurred or strange?

 TIME: If you observe any of these signs, it’s time to call 911 or go to the nearest stroke center or hospital.

-- Changes in sense of touch, and sensations of pressure, temperature, or pain
+- Changes in sense of touch, pressure, temperature, or pain

 - Problems with reading or writing

-- Problems identifying objects or knowing their functions
+- Problems identifying objects or knowing their uses

 - An intense, sudden headache

-- Muscle weakness in body parts such as the face, arms, or legs – often only on one side
+- Numbness or muscle weakness in body parts such as the face, arms, or legs – often only on one side